Bluetooth Profiles and 32feet.NET

 Profiles based on other protocols

-Using L2CAP: HCRP, PAN, HID.
-The PAN profiles use a BNEP (Bluetooth Network Encapsulation Protocol) layer over L2CAP.
+Using L2CAP: HCRP, PAN, HID, HDP (Health Device), and AVRCP.
+The PAN profiles use the BNEP (Bluetooth Network Encapsulation Protocol) layer over L2CAP.

 Profiles